near/docs/docs/2.develop/3.contracts/introduction.md

 Rust is a programming language designed for performance and safety.
 It is syntactically similar to C++, but can guarantee memory safety without resorting to garbage collection.
 Rust has proven to be a mature and secure language, which makes it ideal to write smart contracts.
 Because of this, Rust is the preferred programming language for writing smart contracts on NEAR.
 While there might be a learning curve for those coming from web development, learning Rust is not complicated and highly rewarding in terms of security.
 Furthermore, the core contracts of NEAR (e.g. Fungible Token and DAOs) are currently only available in RUST.

 ### 🚀 AssemblyScript
 [AssemblyScript](broken) is a dialect of TypeScript programming language that compiles to WebAssembly.
-The syntaxis resembles JavaScript, but with strict and static typing.
+The syntax resembles JavaScript, but with strict and static typing.
 One can think of it as a mix of TypeScript's high level syntax and C's low-level capabilities.
 Thanks to this, the resulting WebAssembly modules can profit from predictable performance while guaranteeing a small binary size.
 However, this comes with the tradeoff of having to strictly type all variables and structures, and therefore not having `any`, `union` types or `undefined` variables.

 :::caution
 AssemblyScript is not recommended for writing financial contracts.